aureliaball/mm-tools/_episodes/02-md-alkanes.md

 > ## Your Turn - Analysis of Butane Trajectory
-> Create a copy of your ethane analysis code and modify your code to analyze your butane trajectory.
+> Create a copy of your ethane analysis notebook and call it `butane_TrajectoryAnalysis_MDTraj`.
+Modify your code to analyze your butane trajectory.
 > 1. Read in the files `butane.pdb` and `butane_sim.dcd` and visualize using NGLview.
 > 1. Analyze the C-C-C-C torsion angle and compute the PMF.
 > 1. Analyze the C-C-C bond angle (use either C1-C2-C3 or C2-C3-C4) and compute the PMF.